 Octavio Quercia, savvy of nature, continues the expansion of coffee activity with acquisitions in Pedregulho.
 There, over a thousand meters above sea level, the region offers ideal terroir for specialty coffees cultivation.
 The combination of climate, soil fertility and altitude are the main characteristics of Alta Mogiana, a region where the coffee production is known among the best in the world.

-The farms are certified according to Rainforest Alliance and UTZ international codes regarding environmental preservation, social integration and professional farm management.
+The farms are certified according to Rainforest Alliance codes regarding environmental preservation, social integration and professional farm management.

 O’Coffee brand is created, starting the specialty coffee exports with clients around the world.